In the US, tipping is as American as apple pie.

 I realize my opinion doesn’t endear me to the great majority of American servers — but my recollections regarding tipping standards are backed up by the Wall Street Journal.
 They report that the standard tip for servers was 10% in the 1950s before it climbed to 15% in the 1970s.

 Unfortunately, that 50% raise in the standard wasn’t enough to arrest the tip inflation.
-In 2007, MSN proclaimed that “20% is the new 15%.”
-Then, in 2012 — only five short years later — the Huffington Post boldly suggested that restaurant tipping of 25% to 30% had become “the new normal.”
+In 2014, Bon Appetit proclaimed that “20% is the new 15%.”
+And the Huffington Post has boldly suggested that restaurant tipping of 25% to 30% was becoming “the new normal.”

 It makes me wonder if tip creep will ever end.
 If not, our great great grandchildren will be coughing up a 50% tip for average service (and 60% if it is excellent).